-The results of the due diligence will have an impact on the representations and warranties that the purchaser requests from the vendor (see section 8.5).
+The results of the due diligence will have an impact on the representations and warranties that the purchaser requests from the vendor which are analyzed below (see section 7 (vi)).

 6. CONCENTRATION CONTROL ISSUES TO BE TAKEN INTO ACCOUNT IN AN ACQUISITION TRANSACTION